saadBr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions: this script add multiple permissions
 7-everybody: this script add execute permissions to everyone
 8-James_Bond: this scriptgive all permissions to others only
+9-John_Doe: this script gives all permissions to user , read and exexecute permissions to groups and write and execute permissions to others